1001 G Street NW

 Litigation and Regulatory Compliance Experience

 Mr. Gotting has handled cases across the country, having tried matters to verdict and argued appeals before federal and state appellate courts.
-His experience includes class actions, mass tort litigation, and administrative agency proceedings.
-Between 1999-2004, Mr. Gotting took leave from private practice and served as a trial attorney with the U.S. Department of Justice’s Civil Division, Environmental Torts Section, where he defended the federal government in multimillion dollar toxic tort cases filed under the Federal Tort Claims Act.
+His experience includes class actions, mass tort litigation, administrative law, and agency proceedings.
+Between 1999 and 2004, Mr. Gotting took leave from private practice and served as a trial attorney with the U.S. Department of Justice’s Civil Division, Environmental Torts Section, where he defended the federal government in multimillion dollar toxic tort cases filed under the Federal Tort Claims Act.

-Mr. Gotting also has litigated cases before courts and administrative agencies, including suits filed under CERCLA, the Clean Air Act, chemical control laws, hazardous waste regulations, occupational safety and health laws, pipeline safety regulations, and food/tobacco laws.
-His litigation and counseling experience also includes various constitutional and administrative law issues often raised by the regulation of manufacturers, including the Commerce Clause, the Due Process and Equal Protection Clauses, the First Amendment, federal preemption, the Administrative Procedure Act, and the Freedom of Information Act.
-As part of recent efforts by Congress to reform the Toxic Substances Control Act, Mr. Gotting provided clients with extensive advice regarding preemption issues and co-authored two American Bar Association “white papers” on federal/state relations.
+Mr. Gotting has litigated and counseled clients on challenges to federal and state statutes, regulations, and orders.
+His experience covers various constitutional and administrative law issues, including the Administrative Procedure Act (APA) and state equivalents, the Dormant Commerce Clause, the First Amendment, the Due Process Clause, federal preemption, and the Freedom of Information Act (FOIA).
+He also has filed amicus briefs in litigation involving significant regulatory issues facing a variety of industrial sectors.
+As part of recent efforts by Congress to reform the Toxic Substances Control Act (TSCA), Mr. Gotting provided chemical manufacturers with extensive advice regarding preemption issues and co-authored two American Bar Association “white papers” on federal/state relations.

-Recently, Mr. Gotting has advised clients on several emerging issues, including electronic cigarettes, nanotechnology, hydraulic fracturing, the Securities and Exchange Commission’s conflict minerals reporting rule, Green Chemistry laws, TSCA reform initiatives, the Globally Harmonized System amendment to OSHA’s HazCom Standard, and coal ash.
+Recently, Mr. Gotting has advised clients on several emerging issues, including e-vapor products, nanotechnology, hydraulic fracturing, the Securities and Exchange Commission’s conflict minerals reporting rule, Green Chemistry laws, the regulation of genetically-modified organisms (GMOs), the Globally Harmonized System amendment to OSHA’s HazCom Standard, and coal ash.

 Mr. Gotting currently serves on the firm’s Marketing Committee and Pro Bono Committee.
-He also served on the King Farm Citizen Assembly’s External Affairs Committee in 2005-09.
+He also served on the King Farm Citizen Assembly’s External Affairs Committee in 2005 through 2009.
 He has provided various pro bono legal services throughout his career, working with groups such as the Legal Counsel for the Elderly and serving as an appointed attorney in federal habeas cases.